 Adrian is known as the man who designed the most famous shoes on the planet, but he also deserves credit for padding the shoulders of virtually every American woman during the 1940s.

-He was a costume designer from Naugatuck, Conn., who worked with some of the biggest stars during Hollywood’s golden era.
+A costume designer from Naugatuck, Conn., he worked with some of the biggest stars of Hollywood’s golden era.

 He created Joan Crawford's signature look both on- and off-screen, including the padded shoulders that defined women’s fashion in the 1940s.

 "Who would have thought that my entire reputation as a designer would rest on Joan Crawford's shoulders?" he once said.

 Actually, his reputation rested on something else.
 He designed Dorothy’s ruby slippers.

 He was born Adrian Adolph Greenberg on March 3, 1903.
 His parents, Gilbert and Helena Greenberg, both had Jewish immigrant parents.
 His father's parents came from Russia, his mother's from Bohemia and Germany.

 They were the only Jewish family in predominantly Catholic Naugatuck.
 Throughout his life, Adrian avoided drawing attention to his Jewish heritage, calling himself a ‘New Englander.’
 He eventually dropped his last name and took his father’s first name, so he was known as Gilbert Adrian.